-The paper is structured as follows.
-Section~\ref{sec:methodology} introduces the new logarithmic model designed to estimate the scale and distribution of profit shifting to tax havens and compares it with existing specifications of the semi-elasticity model.
+We structure the rest of the paper as follows.
+In Section~\ref{sec:methodology}, we introduce the new logarithmic model designed to estimate the scale and distribution of profit shifting to tax havens and compare it with existing specifications of the semi-elasticity model.
 We then describe how we reallocate the shifted profit from tax havens to other countries, as well as including the so-called misalignment model as an alternative to the semi-elasticity model.
-Section~\ref{sec:data} details the available datasets used to estimate profit shifting, focusing on the country-by-country data released by the United States in December 2019 and by the OECD in July 2020.
-Section~\ref{sec:results} shows how our methodology improves profit shifting estimation using the US CBCR data, applies the methodology to the OECD CBCR data to obtain global estimates, and describes how profit shifting differs by countries' per capita income.
-In Section ~\ref{sec:results}, we also summarise the 12 robustness checks and sensitivity analyses with which we show that our findings are robust to changes in the methodology.
-Section~\ref{sec:conclusion} concludes the paper.
+In Section~\ref{sec:data}, we discuss the available datasets used to estimate profit shifting, mainly the CBCR data.
+In Section~\ref{sec:results}, we show how our methodology improves profit shifting estimation using the US CBCR data, applies the methodology to the OECD CBCR data to obtain global estimates, and describes how profit shifting differs by countries' per capita income.
+In Section ~\ref{sec:results}, we also summarise several robustness checks and sensitivity analyses with which we show that our findings are robust to changes in the methodology.
+In Section~\ref{sec:conclusion}, we conclude the paper.